open-policy-agent/opa/docs/content/extensions.md

 Read this section if you want to extend OPA with custom built-in functions.

+{{% info %}}
-> This section assumes you are embedding OPA as a library and executing policies
-> via the `github.com/open-policy-agent/opa/rego` package.
-If you are NOT embedding OPA
-> as a library and instead want to customize the OPA runtime, read this section
-> anyway because it provides useful information on implementing built-in functions.
+This section assumes you are embedding OPA as a library and executing policies via the <code>github.com/open-policy-agent/opa/rego</code> package.
+If you are NOT embedding OPA as a library and instead want to customize the OPA runtime, read this section anyway because it provides useful information on implementing built-in functions.
-> For a complete example that shows how to add custom built-in functions to the
-> OPA runtime, see the [Adding Built-in Functions to the OPA Runtime](#adding-built-in-functions-to-the-opa-runtime) appendix.
+For a complete example that shows how to add custom built-in functions to the OPA runtime, see the <a href="#adding-built-in-functions-to-the-opa-runtime">Adding Built-in Functions to the OPA Runtime</a> appendix.
+{{% /info %}}

 OPA supports built-in functions for simple operations like string manipulation and arithmetic as well as more complex operations like JWT verification and